Understanding Your Comprehensive Metabolic Panel (CMP)

 • Multiple myeloma and other conditions in which abnormal antibodies are produced

-If total protein is high but albumin is normal, the increase is in globulins, which may prompt additional testing such as serum protein electrophoresis to look for an abnormal antibody.
+If total protein is high but albumin is normal, the increase is in globulins, which may prompt additional testing such as serum protein electrophoresis to look for an abnormal antibody (also called a paraprotein).

 Alkaline phosphatase (ALP)

 Alkaline phosphatase is an enzyme found in many tissues throughout the body, but mainly in the liver and bones.
 ALP enters the blood when these tissues are active or damaged.
-Because it comes from two main sources, an elevated ALP can reflect either liver or bone disease, and follow-up tests are often needed to determine the source.
+Because it can come from multiple sources, an elevated ALP can reflect liver, bone, or other disease, and follow-up tests are often needed to determine the source.

 A typical reference range varies considerably by age and laboratory.
-Adult ranges are commonly around 44–147 units per litre (U/L).
+Adult ranges commonly fall between 44 and 147 units per liter (U/L).
 ALP is naturally higher in growing children and adolescents because of bone growth, and is also higher during the second and third trimesters of pregnancy because the placenta produces ALP.

 Causes of high ALP from a liver source:

-• Bile duct obstruction (gallstones, tumours, or strictures)
+• Bile duct obstruction (gallstones, tumors, or strictures)

 • Inflammation of the bile ducts (cholangitis)